 We first tried the hugely popular Philips Avent Soothie Pacifier, but she couldn’t keep it in her mouth (I believe due to her upper lip tie).

-We also tried the more classic, run-of-the-mill pacifiers (like these), but those were a no go, too.
+We also tried the more classic, run-of-the-mill pacifiers, but those were a no go, too.
 She could keep them in her mouth, but she just did not want them.